Bitcoin-ABC/bitcoin-abc/web/cashtab/README.md

 ## Redundant APIs

-CashTab accepts multiple instances of `bch-api` as its backend.
+Cashtab accepts multiple instances of `bch-api` as its backend.
 Input your desired API URLs separated commas into the `REACT_APP_BCHA_APIS` variable.
-For example, to run CashTab with three redundant APIs, use:
+For example, to run Cashtab with three redundant APIs, use:

 ```
 REACT_APP_BCHA_APIS=https://rest.kingbch.com/v3/,https://wallet-service-prod.bitframe.org/v3/,https://free-main.fullstack.cash/v3/
 ```

-You can also run CashTab with a single API, e.g.
+You can also run Cashtab with a single API, e.g.

 ```
 REACT_APP_BCHA_APIS=https://rest.kingbch.com/v3/
 ```

-CashTab will start with the first API in your list.
+Cashtab will start with the first API in your list.
 If it receives an error from that API, it will try the next one.

 Navigate to `localhost:8080` to see the app.

-## CashTab Roadmap
+## Cashtab Roadmap

 The following features are under active development:

 -   Transaction history
 -   Simple Ledger Postage Protocol Support
--   CashTab browser extension
+-   Cashtab browser extension